A hidden sewer issue can cost thousands after you move in. So it’s fair to ask: Should I get a sewer inspection before buying a house?

 The Bottom Line

 So, should you get a sewer inspection before buying a house?
 Absolutely.
 It’s a small cost upfront that can prevent a large financial headache later.
 Not only can you make sure that your new home’s plumbing system is in good condition, but an inspection can also help you relax, knowing that you won’t face unexpected sewer system failures.
+Home buyers should consider getting a sewer inspection done even if the home is newly constructed.

 Choosing the Right Professionals